 Garlic and herbs

 Some research on watermelon extract and high blood pressure suggests the amino acid citrulline found in the fruit may help manage high blood pressure.
-One study found those who took watermelon extract showed reduced blood pressure specifically in the ankles and arm arteries.
-Other studies on mice also show watermelon’s positive effect.
-Although more research is needed to determine the specifics, eating fruit like watermelon isn’t going to hurt.
+One study, in the American Journal of Hypertension, found those who took watermelon extract showed reduced blood pressure specifically in the ankles and arm arteries.
+Another found that watermelon reduced blood pressure in overweight individuals both at rest and while under stress.

-Kiwis are another fruit that positively impacts blood pressure.
-Some researchers studied how the fruit fares compared to apples.
+Kiwis are another one of the foods that lower blood pressure.
+In one study, researchers examined how the fruit fares compared to apples.
 They found that eating three kiwis a day over eight weeks reduced blood pressure in people with slightly high blood pressure more so than eating one apple per day during the same time.
 A daily serving of kiwi was also found to reduce blood pressure in people with only mildly elevated levels.
-Kiwis are also an excellent source of vitamin C which can also also improve blood pressure.
-(These vitamin C-rich foods are also natural fat burners.)
+Kiwis are also an excellent source of vitamin C which can also improve blood pressure.

-Salmon and fish with omega-3’s
+Salmon and fish with omega-3s

 Add olive oil to your blood pressure shopping list.
 The main reason for this benefit is because of polyphenols.
 These compounds are known for fighting inflammation and reducing blood pressure, according to UCDavis.
 That’s why olive oil is a key part of the DASH diet and one of the foods that lower blood pressure.
-Next, check out the best foods to eat to avoid clogged arteries.